UFFeScience/Flower-PROV/README.md

 ## Motivation

 Federated Learning (FL) has emerged as a privacy-preserving paradigm that enables distributed model training without sharing raw data.
-However, ensuring traceability in FL workflows remains a challenge due to the inherently distributed nature of FL.
+However, ensuring **traceability** in FL workflows **remains a challenge** due to the inherently **distributed nature of FL**.
 Data is spread across multiple clients—ranging from a few to thousands—without clear consumption/production relationships within the workflow.

-Tracking and understanding model evolution in this scenario requires insights into the data derivation path and key evaluation metrics (e.g., accuracy, silhouette score) for both local and aggregated models.
+Tracking and understanding model evolution in this scenario requires insights into the data derivation path and key evaluation metrics (_e.g._, accuracy, silhouette score) for both local and aggregated models.
 This information is essential not only for understanding and explaining the training process but also for dynamically adjusting the FL workflow.

-Since each training round can take anywhere from minutes to hours, the ability to monitor and fine-tune the process in real-time is critical.
-Poor hyperparameter configurations can lead to wasted time and computational resources—especially in existing FL frameworks, where users often only evaluate model performance after training is complete.
+Since each training round can take minutes to hours, the ability to monitor and fine-tune the process in real time is critical.
+Poor hyperparameter configurations can lead to wasted time and computational resources—especially in existing FL frameworks, where users often only evaluate model performance after complete training.

-This repository aims to address these challenges by improving traceability and monitoring capabilities in FL workflows.
+This project addresses these challenges by improving traceability and monitoring capabilities in FL workflows.

 ## Overview
 Repositório para os artefatos de código e documentação desenvolvidos para o Trabalho de Conclusão de Curso (TCC) do curso de Sistemas de Informação do Instituto de Computação da Universidade Federal Fluminense (IC/UFF).
 O trabalho tem como título "AkôFlow - Workflow Científico em nuvem com Kubernetes".